jortencio/superset/README.md

 If you would like to contribute with the development of this module, please feel free to log development changes in the [issues][3] register for this project

-## Release Notes

-If you aren't using changelog, put your release notes here (though you should consider using changelog).
-You can also add any additional sections you feel are necessary or important to include here.
-Please use the `##` header.

 [1]: https://superset.apache.org/
 [2]: https://superset.apache.org/docs/databases/installing-database-drivers